jpaggi/recursive/readme.md

 Three independent methods for identification of recursive splice sites from RNA-seq data are developed:

-- RatchetJunction, A previously described method using splice junction reads,
+- RatchetJunction, a previously described method using splice junction reads,
 - RatchetPair, which uses paired end reads straddling a splice junction,
 - RatchetScan, which infers recursive splice site locations from patterns in the read coverage of introns.

-## General Notes.
+## General notes.
-The scripts load_genome.py and get_motifs.py are used throughout, add sjr/core_pipeline to PYTHONPATH or copy these files into working directory
+- The scripts load_genome.py and get_motifs.py are used throughout, add sjr/core_pipeline to PYTHONPATH or copy these files into working directory
-Code for aligning reads is not included in this repository.
+- Code for aligning reads is not included in this repository.
 We used hisat2 with default settings in our study, but feel free to use your favorite *spliced-read* aligner.
+- Many of the high-level scripts are hardcoded with file names particular to our study.
+If you want to apply our method to a new dataset, you will need to change these.

-## Defining Intron Set.
+## Defining the set of introns.
 Scripts to make introns from GTF file and get coverage data are in sequence/coverage.

 1. Download a gtf file for the organism you are studying.